nashville-software-school/front-end-milestones/1-the-static-web/resources/SW_GIT_INTRODUCTION.md

 A distributed version control system for keeping a history of your code.

-# Github

-A software as a service (SASS) that allows your to back up your repository to the cloud and share it with other software developers.

 ## Create a repository
 + Log in to your account on GitHub
 + In the upper right hand corner, look for the plus sign.
 Click the `plus` sign to create a new repository (i.e. `my-blog`)